-During August-September of 2016, I marked 119 mallards (Anas platyrhynchos) with tracking units.
-I obtained GPS locations from dataloggers recovered by hunters or uploaded through the Argos satellite system to yield 3506 tracking locations.
-Locations within the state of Minnesota (n=2848) were used to examine habitat use.
-Marked birds were retained in Minnesota longer than expected; freeze up dates were later than average in 2016.
-When marked birds did leave the state, movements upon departure tended to be long with a mean distance 434 km between a bird's last known location in Minnesota and its first known location outside of Minnesota.
-Marked birds used open water and emergent herbaceous wetland habitats for combined 55-80% of the time.
-Crop habitats were used most frequently at night (30% of proportional use) and more frequently for birds marked in the south hunting zone than for birds marked in the north hunting zone.
+During August through September of 2016, I marked 119 mallards (Anas platyrhynchos) with tracking units.
+I obtained GPS locations from dataloggers recovered by hunters or uploaded through the Argos satellite system to yield 3,506 tracking locations.
+Locations within the state of Minnesota (n=2,848) were used to examine habitat use.
+Marked birds stayed in Minnesota longer than expected and freeze up dates were later than average in 2016.
+When marked birds did leave the state, movements upon departure tended to be long with a mean distance of 434 km between a bird's last known location in Minnesota and its first known location outside of Minnesota.
+Marked birds used open water and emergent herbaceous wetland habitats combined for 55-80% of the time.
+Crop habitats were used most frequently at night (30% of proportional use) and more frequently for birds marked in the southern hunting zone than for birds marked in the northern hunting zone.
 Sample sizes were sufficient to detect differences in use of habitats among capture zones and time of day, but I did not detect differences in emigration rates between zones; given the late onset of winter, rates of emigration may have been similar between zones.
 For birds marked in 2016, biologically relevant differences were detectable when present.